7assanQ/The-Squid-War/README.md

    - Need to also download the assets folder for it to run.
    - Place both the gameWscore.py and the assets folder in the same directory/folder.
    - run gameWscore.py
-   - Enter the IP address provided by the host to join the server. have fun playing the game.
+   - Enter the IP address, port provided by the host to join the server. have fun playing the game.

 - serverGUI.py is the source code for the server for hosting multiple players running gameWscore.py
    - Need to also download the assets folder for it to run.
    - Place both the serverGUI.py and the assets folder in the same directory/folder.
-   - run serverGUI.py and enter the local IP address.
+   - run serverGUI.py and enter the local IP address, port.

    - To get the IP address write ```ipconfig``` on Windows or ```ifconfig``` on Linux in command prompt(cmd).

+   - for the port use any port that is not being used form 0 to 65535. example port 23456

    - Click the button and wait for players to join.
    - To join run gameWscore.py and make sure the assets folder in the same directory/folder and then enter the same IP address.